mansoor-omrani/LocustJs/README.md

 I wrote it in pure javascript (no modules, classes, closures and other modern javascript stuff).
 But I plan to upgrade it.

-I wrote some parts from scratch by myself.
-I might have borrowed other parts over the past years from various websites, discussions, forums, etc. Unfortunately I cannot remember all the links.
-But now that I am publicizing the work as an official library, I take care to mention the source of any code snippets I take from other sources.
+I wrote most of the parts from scratch by myself and borrowed some parts from various websites, discussions, forums, etc. For those borrowed code snippets I mentioned the source link.

 Currently I have not documented LocustJs.
 Well.
 I am not the only guilty one regarding documentation.
 So do all developers and programmers!
 But I promise.
 I will write documentations in the near future.